thegenemyers/DASCRUBBER/README.md

 The idea of this program is to avoid having to run daligner again on the patched reads, but rather to simply refine the alignments already computed with respect to the new read set.
-It has the draw back that there is some small chance that there are previously undetected overlaps between reads now that they are patched.
-This is contrasted with the speedup of the new process which is about 50% faster than the original daligner run.
-It is not clear to us that this is worthwhile, and in the future, we will rather produced corrected reads as opposed to patched reads that can be aligned at a much higher stringency / error rate and thus aligned much more efficiently in time.
+It has the draw back that there is some small chance that there are previously undetected overlaps between reads now that they are patched, and the patched trace point encoding, while stillable to deliver alignments are no longer usable for quality estimation as the tracepoint spacing in the A-read becomes irregular.
+This is contrasted with the speedup of the new process which is roughly 40X faster than the original daligner run and the collection of overlaps in the output can be feed directly into a string graph construction process.